Adelaide de Morais Barros

-Adelaide de Morais Barros (18481911) was the wife of Prudente de Morais, the 3rd President of Brazil and the country's first civilian president.
+Adelaide de Morais Barros (17 September 1848 – 8 November 1911) was the wife of Prudente de Morais, the third president of Brazil and the country's first civilian president.
 She was the "first lady" of the country between 1894 and 1898.

 Early life

-Adelaide Benvinda da Silva Gordo de Morais Barros was born in Santos, in the state of São Paulo, Brazil on 17 September 1848.
+Adelaide Benvinda da Silva Gordo de Morais Barros was born in Santos, in the province of São Paulo, Brazil on 17 September 1848.
 She was the daughter of a lieutenant colonel of the Brazilian National Guard, Antônio José da Silva Gordo and his second wife, Ana Brandina de Barros.
 Through her mother, Adelaide was a distant descendant of several European aristocrats and monarchs.
 Her father owned a large farm near Santos, and was a major coffee producer and a leading political figure.
 Among her half-brothers was the politician Adolfo Gordo.

 Marriage and family

-Barros met Prudente de Morais in her home city of Piracicaba in São Paulo state, where he had become a lawyer.
+Barros met Prudente de Morais in her home city of Piracicaba in São Paulo, where he had become a lawyer.
 They married in her parents' home on 28 May 1866, with the nuptials being a major social event of the time, partly because it was a double ceremony, with her twin sister, Maria Inês, marrying Manuel de Morais Barros, the brother of Prudente de Morais, who was later elected as a senator.
-For Morais, who was already an ambitious politician, the marriage to Adelaide provided an entrance into the political elite of São Paulo state.
+For Morais, who was already an ambitious politician, the marriage to Adelaide provided an entrance into the political elite of São Paulo.
 The couple had nine children.
 One of the daughters died at the age of 11 and another when she was just one year old.
 Barros also raised the illegitimate son of Prudente de Morais, born before they were married.